-Regular calibration ensures that accuracy of the scale is maintained over time.
+Regular calibration ensures that the accuracy of the scale is maintained over time.
 If you need to track calibration, it will be beneficial to have this feature, without the added expense and inconvenience of separate calibration masses.
-Traditionally, scales are checked for accuracy using a series of certified and traceable calibration masses, and adjusting the mechanism if necessary.
+Traditionally, scales are checked for accuracy using a series of certified and traceable calibration masses and adjusting the mechanism if necessary.

 Internal calibration is a feature on newer balances that uses an internal mechanism or circuitry to load the balance with a prescribed weight to check and adjust calibration.
 Calibration checks and adjustments can be recorded in your quality control documentation.

 Sometimes you may need to weigh a sample in suspension beneath the scale.
 This is particularly common when determining the density and specific gravity of samples.
 By using a scale with a durable weigh-below hook, you can easily determine density in water or weight samples.

 Severely overloading a scale can permanently damage the load cell or weighing mechanism.
 You may wish to protect your weighing system from overload damage.
 Scales with this feature provide an electronic limitation.
 If the limitation is exceeded, the scale will display an error message.
 Your electronic scale should have overload protection to protect the weighing circuitry.

 If you need to use a scale in rugged conditions where water and dirt are present, it’s important to consider models with dust and moisture protection.
 This allows for longer service life and some models are even wash-down rated and can be rinsed with a hose.